-Patients receiving iodinated intravascular contrast agents should be instructed to:
+Patients receiving iodinated contrast agents should be instructed to:

-- 1. Inform your physician if you are pregnant. - 2.
-Inform your physician if you are diabetic or if you have multiple myeloma, pheochromocytoma, homozygous sickle cell disease or known thyroid disease (see WARNINGS). - Inform your physician if you are allergic to any drugs, food or if you had any reactions to previous injections of dyes used for x-ray procedures (see PRECAUTIONS, General). - 4.
-Inform your physician about any other medications you are currently taking including non-prescription drugs.
+- 1. Inform your physician if you are, or might be, pregnant. - Inform your physician if you are diabetic or if you have multiple myeloma, pheochromocytoma, homozygous sickle cell disease or known thyroid disease (see WARNINGS). - Inform your physician if you are allergic to any drugs, food or if you had any reactions to previous injections of dyes used for x-ray procedures (see PRECAUTIONS.
+General). - Inform your physician about any other medications you are currently taking including nonprescription drugs. - Consult with your physician if, at some future date, any thyroid tests are planned.
+The iodine in this agent may interfere with later thyroid tests.